Jatindra Charan Guho: Early life

-Gobar came from a family of wrestlers.
-The Goho family had been known for pioneering, promoting and popularising the art of Pehlwani and physical culture in Bengal, for generations.
+Guha came from a family of wrestlers.
+The Guha family had been known for pioneering, promoting and popularising the art of pehlwani and physical culture in Bengal, for generations.
 His great-grandfather had set up an akhara at Masjidbari Street.
 His forebears included the legendary Ambu babu, and Khetu babu, who tutored Swami Vivekananda in the finer points of wrestling.
-His father Ram Charan too was well-versed in the art.
+His father Ram Charan was also well-versed in the art.

-Gobar was born to Ram Charan in 1892 in Kolkata.
+Guha was born to Ram Charan in 1892 in Calcutta, Bengal Presidency (now Kolkata, West Bengal).
 He began his initial training under the guidance of his grandfather Ambika Charan Guha.
 He also took lessons from his uncle Khetra Charan Goho and father Ram Charan Goho.
 He began rigorous training under famous Indian wrestlers like Kholsa Chaubey and Rahmani Pehlwan, who were employed by the Goho family.

-When Gobar reached adulthood he stood at six feet and one inch and weighed around 290 pounds.
+When Guha reached adulthood he stood at six feet and one inch and weighed around 290 pounds.
 His expanded chest measured 48 inches.
 In the meanwhile he also passed the Entrance examination from Vidyasagar school in 1910.
 He also received training in Hindustani classical music from Kukuv Khan and used to attend the musical soirees of Narendranath Basu.

 Career

-Gobar embarked on a professional career in wrestling in 1910 at the age of eighteen.
-He debuted against Navrang Singh, the court wrestler of the Maharaja of Tripura, but he didn't take any money.
+Guha embarked on a professional career in wrestling in 1910 at the age of eighteen.
+He debuted against Navrang Singh, the court wrestler of the Maharaja of Tripura, but he did not take any money.

-In 1910, the John Bull Society of London organised a world wrestling championship bout to which wrestlers from all over the world including Gobar Goho and junior Gama of India were invited.
-In his first tour of Europe, Gobar fought bouts in Italy, Switzerland and England.
-Gobar went on a second tour of Europe in 1912 and returned home in 1915.
+In 1910, the John Bull Society of London organised a world wrestling championship bout to which wrestlers from all over the world including Gobar Guha and Junior Gama of India were invited.
+In his first tour of Europe, Guha fought bouts in Italy, Switzerland and England.
+He went on a second tour of Europe in 1912 and returned home in 1915.
 During the trip he met Jack Johnson, the first black world heavyweight boxing champion at the wrestling tournament in Paris.
-Next he defeated Campbell, the highest-ranked wrestler of Scotland.
-His next bout was against Scottish strongman and wrestler Jimmy Esson of Aberdeen, who has been described by the great strongman and wrestler Georg Hackenschmidt as 'the Scotch Giant'.
+Next he defeated Jimmy Campbell, the highest-ranked wrestler of Scotland.
+His next bout was against Scottish strongman and wrestler Jimmy Esson of Aberdeen, who was described by the great strongman and wrestler Georg Hackenschmidt as 'the Scotch Giant'.
 Esson was at the receiving end throughout the fight and in the end resorted to illegal boxing punches.
-Gobar remained undeterred and duly wrestled the 'giant' on to the ground.
+Guha defeated Esson, but was not given the championship as he was not British.

+After World War I, Guha went on a third tour of Europe and the United States from 1920 to 1926.
+Some of this matches during this tour included: